Guest Post by Aaron Smith

 Medical research on the effects of CBD on cats is very limited compared to studies conducted on dogs.
 However, a study was published online in October of 2019 that looked at the effects on healthy cats and dogs over a 12 week period.
 As with the previous studies, the animals were given 2 mg of ElleVet CBD +CBDA oil, orally, every 12 hrs.

 Though one cat had a rise in its ALT liver levels, the rest of the test subjects showed no clinically significant alterations.
 After the cats were dosed orally with the CBD oil, they showed excess licking and head shaking, but it's likely they just didn’t like the feel/taste of the CBD oil in their mouth.
 The chemical analysis for the cats also showed that the oral absorption rate was far lower than that of the dogs.
-This leads one to believe that the dosage for cats will differ compared to dogs and more research is needed to fully understand the facts for cats.
+This leads one to believe that the dosage for cats will differ compared to dogs and more research is needed to fully understand the cats.

 According to the clinical studies and medical research that has been conducted so far, some types of CBD oil are indeed safe to give to your dog or cat.
 It is imperative to purchase your CBD from a reputable retailer as there are some illegitimate companies marketing products that have not been tested and may not even contain CBD.
 Though more long-term research should be conducted, veterinarians agree that CBD oil is a safe treatment for many health issues like pain, anxiety, and mobility issues.
 Pet owners across the country chime in with their own testimonials to the relieving effects of CBD on their pets.